eliplutchok/inbox-concierge-backend/ARCHITECTURE.md

 **`adapt_notes_for_categories(current_notes, new_categories)`**

-When a user changes their categories:
+Called during reclassification when preference notes exist:
-1. Provides the new category set and existing notes to GPT-4o
+1. Provides the current category set and existing notes to GPT-5.4
 2. LLM removes notes referencing deleted categories, adapts notes to renamed categories
 3. Returns `None` if no notes remain relevant